 Intellectual Property Committee

 Library Committee

 Transportation and Parking Committee

 Undergraduate Curriculum Committee

 University Curriculum Committee for General Education

 The president also constitutes ad hoc and special committees as needed.
-In addition, university operational committees are constituted on a continuing basis and appointed by the president, executive vice president and provost, the senior vice president for operations and administration, or one of the other vice presidents.
+In addition, university operational committees are constituted on a continuing basis and appointed by the president, provost, or one of the other vice presidents.
 These committees deal with matters of university-wide interest that fall primarily within the responsibilities of the appointing officers.
-Unless made the subject of specific legislation to the contrary, each university operational committee is constituted, charged, and staffed, as the appointing administrative officer deems appropriate.
-The secretary of the University Council maintains a record of university operational committee chairs, members, and approved minutes of their meeting so that the information is accessible, as required or requested.
-Each university operational committee is responsible for maintaining approved minutes of its meetings and providing a copy to the secretary of University Council.
-Each university operational committee also maintains approved minutes of their meetings.
+Unless made the subject of specific legislation to the contrary, each university operational committee is constituted, charged, and staffed as the appointing administrative officer deems appropriate.
+The secretary of the University Council maintains a record of university operational committee chairs, members, and approved minutes of their meeting so that the information is accessible.
+Each university operational committee is responsible for maintaining approved minutes of its meetings and providing a copy to the secretary of the University Council.